 The Instructional Coaching Program: This teacher development program is designed to support CC educators' anti-oppressive pedagogical development.
 The program leverages CC faculty knowledge and skills by providing 1:1 coaching by trained senior faculty that serve as pedagogical thought partners, observing and supporting the development of one "coachee" colleague throughout an academic year.
-Faculty interested in coaching should contact Professor Tina Valtierra or Professor Santiago Guerra who manage the Instructional Coaching Program.
+Faculty interested in coaching should contact Professor Tina Valtierra who manages the Instructional Coaching Program.